 EZRentOut can be integrated with a number of productivity applications by simply enabling their add-ons from Settings.
 A few popular integrations include Stripe, Authorize.Net, PayPal, Moneris, and Dropbox.
-Our QuickBooks and Xero add-ons are perfect for your accounting needs.
-In this blog post, we’ll talk in detail about Xero integration.
+Our QuickBooks and Xero Add Ons are perfect for your accounting needs.
+In this blog post, we’ll be covering the Xero integration.

 1. Connecting to Xero

 7. When Do Details Sync?